andrew-codechimp/HA-Mealie/README.md

 Creates a Mealie calendar within Home Assistant, this is read only and creates appropriate time slots for breakfast, lunch and dinner (see below for how to change the time slots.)

 **Sensors**
-Sensors for todays breakfast, lunch, dinner and side are created for easy use on dashboards.
+Sensors for today's breakfast, lunch, dinner and side are created for easy use on dashboards.

 **Services**
 A `mealie.add_shopping_list_item` service allows you to add note type items to your Mealie shopping list.